tylambe/scopes-workshop/README.md

 You're here to solidify your understanding of Functions & Scopes in JavaScript.

-*IMPORTANT*: Completion of this workshop is no guarantee of admission into the MakerSquare immersive program, nor does it have any influence in the admissions process.
+*IMPORTANT*: Completion of this workshop is no guarantee of admission into the Hack Reactor immersive program, nor does it have any influence in the admissions process.

 ## Prerequisites